andrewpareles/void-editor/extensions/void/README.md

 ## Diffs

-"Diffs" are the inline green/red highlights you see to approve or reject a change.
+- "Diffs" are the inline green/red highlights you see to approve or reject a change.

 - Diffs are not responsive to edits right now.
 To make them responsive, we need to update all Diffs' ranges every time there's a change.

 - Right now Diffs are only shown in green as a simple text decoration.
 We'd like to have them work better by stealing code from VS Code's native diffEditor ("inline" mode).

-- **Events:** When in doubt, reject all the current Diffs (when the user submits a new chat message, clicks Apply, etc, discard all).
+- **Events:** On many types of event, we should reject all the current Diffs (user submits a new chat message, clicks Apply, etc).

 ## Ctrl+L (chat)

-- We should let the user accept / reject all Diffs in an entire file
+- We should let the user accept / reject all Diffs in an entire file.
+-
-- We should automatically select the file the user is currently in
+- We should automatically select the file the user is currently in.
+-
-- The user should be able to make multiple selections of code/files at once
+- The user should be able to make multiple selections of code/files at once.

 ## Ctrl+K (inline edits)

-- Create a new input box that takes in the user's description
+- Create a new input box that takes in the user's description.
+-
-- Make it appear above each
+- Make it appear above each.
+-
-- The input box should appear directly above the code selection - this requires using a Zone widget
+- The input box should appear directly above the code selection - this requires using a Zone widget.